Nobatek/vmbackup/README.md

 vmbackuprotate backs up several VM and rotates backups.

+       Usage : vmbackuprotate <config file path>
+           config file path: path to configuration file'

-Its parameters are passed in vmbackup.ini, which should be self-explanatory.
+Its parameters are passed in vmbackup.conf, which should be self-explanatory.

 ## Documentation